-As you can see by the last example, spelling is just as important as definitions, and because many words are simply not defined as most people believe them to be, it is crucial that [wo]man become aware of both the proper spelling and definitions of the words they use every day if they is to expect to be taken seriously by MIB (men in black) and other professional Word Nerdz (judges and magistrates, presiders).
+As you can see by the last examples, spelling is just as important as definitions, and because many words are simply not defined as most people believe them to be, it is crucial that [wo]man become aware of both the proper spelling and definitions of the words they use every day if they is to expect to be taken seriously by MIB (men in black) and other professional Word Nerdz (judges and magistrates, presiders) when they write.

 To avoid sloppy writing, see the examples below.
 Become more effective in letter writing by NOT being sloppy in your speech.
 Click on highlighted words to go to their etymology or definition page.